Current / Upcoming Classes

 Featuring R.A.D.
 Systems

-The UConn Police Department in partnership with Community Standards, the Office of Student Services & Advocacy, and Connecticut Sexual Assault Crisis Services functioning together to reaffirm the goal of providing the highest level of safety and well-being to the UConn community offers free-of-charge self-defense classes.
+The UConn Police Department in partnership with Community Standards, the Off-Campus Student Services, and Connecticut Sexual Assault Crisis Services functioning together to reaffirm the goal of providing the highest level of safety and well-being to the UConn community offers free-of-charge self-defense classes.

 The R.A.D.
 Basic Personal Defense System is a national program of realistic self-defense tactics and techniques network dedicated self-defense instructors that has been established by nationally certified R.A.D.
 Instructors since 1989.
 UConn self-defense programs include a R.A.D.
 Basic Personal Defense System for men program and a R.A.D.
 Basic Personal Defense System for women program.
 R.A.D. systems is the only self-defense program endorsed by IACLEA.